 Once you find a house and a neighborhood you like, tour the homes you have selected and see if any of them feel right for you.
 You can attend open houses and request private walk-throughs, too.
 Your real estate broker can help with scheduling your walkthrough.

 Your real estate broker will be your best friend and your guide during the home buying process.
 A good broker can help you find the best deal, a very important feat in New York where the housing market can be very competitive.
 Also, an experienced broker can save you time and money by helping you negotiate the terms of your purchase and helping you find locations that you may not have considered.
 You have the option to search for your own property and to go through the home-buying process alone.
 But, having a good broker on your side can save you a lot of headaches.

 Once you’ve found a home you love, you can truly begin the “buying” part of the home-buying process.
 This means that you can make an offer on that dream home!
 Consulting with your broker (and potentially your attorney) before making an offer is an important way to make sure that you do not overpay for your home.
 An experienced broker can help you make an offer that will be enticing for the seller while staying within your budget.

 Once you make an offer on the house, the seller can either

 If the seller counter-offers, you can then accept, counter, or decline as well.
-You can negotiate back and forth as many times as you like until you reach an agreement or someone decides to walk away.
+You can also negotiate with the seller as long as necessary until you reach a mutually beneficial agreement, or one of you decides to walk away.